 An introduction to sharing channels and guest accounts

-Guests are great for when you’re working with someone who feels like a member of your organisation but needs limited access to Slack, such as contractors and interns.
+Guests are great for when you’re working with someone who feels like a member of your organization but needs limited access to Slack, such as contractors and interns

 Are available for paid workspaces.
 Guests can belong to a single channel or multiple channels, but need to be manually added by admins.